microsoft/superbenchmark/docs/design-docs/benchmarks.md

 init_distributed_setting -> generate_dataset -> init_dataloader -> create_model -> create_optimizer -> train

-The responsibility for function implementation of every layer is as Figure2.
-These functions will be executed according to the sequence in the figure.
-The functions that exist in derived class and not in base class are abstract functions.
+These functions will be executed according to the order in the following figure.
+The functions that exist in derived class but not in base class are abstract functions.

 ![Training process and the responsibility for function implementation of every layer](../assets/model-training-process.png)

-*Figure 2 Training process and the responsibility for function implementation of every layer*

 #### Inference